For almost three decades, bank-owned Early Warning has provided network intelligence that helps ﬁnancial institutions get money moving.

 Before joining Intuit, Ko was a management consultant at both the Boston Consulting Group and McKinsey & Company where he advised technology and industrial clients on strategy, organizational effectiveness, and supply chain management.

 Al holds a B.A. in History and International Studies from Yale University and a J.D. from Harvard Law School.

-Lou Anne is a frequent contributor on topics ranging from payments, retail banking, and risk for American Banker, PaymentsSource, The Wall Street Journal, PYMNTS.com and others.
+Lou Anne is a frequent contributor on topics such as payments, retail banking, and risk for American Banker, PaymentsSource, The Wall Street Journal, PYMNTS.com, and others.
 She has presented at industry events including Money20/20, BAI Payments Connect, NACHA Payments and others.
-Lou Anne was honored to be part of PaymentSource’s “Most influential women in payments” for 2017 and 2019 and was a “Women in Payments” nominee for Most Distinguished Professional in 2019.
+Lou Anne was honored to be part of PaymentSource’s "Most Influential Women in Payments" for 2017 and 2019 and was a "Women in Payments" nominee for Most Distinguished Professional in 2019.

 Tracy Cheney is General Counsel and Secretary for Early Warning.
 She joined the company in 2006 and served in several legal roles including chief compliance officer.

 In her current role, Cheney providers leadership, oversight and direction for all legal, regulatory, compliance and corporate governance affairs.
 She supervises the provision of legal support and advice for the company’s payments, authentication, risk and consumer reporting business lines; corporate development initiatives; intellectual property; and employment litigation matters.

 Prior to Early Warning, Cheney served for nine years as Corporate Counsel for First Data Corporation’s money transfer, payment instruments, remittance and processing and merchant acquiring businesses.
 During that time she supported the formation and launch of Early Warning.